Le-Gris/le-gris.github.io/readings.md

 >

 *When Nieztsche Wept* (Irvin D. Yalom)
 > This is one of my favorite books of all times.
-Being an amateur fan of Nietzschean philosophy, this is a great way to learn more about the life of Nieztsche and his philosophy.
+Being an amateur reader of Nietzschean philosophy, I found that this was a great way to learn more about the life of Nieztsche and his philosophy.
 It is expertly written and you really get out of it feeling like you had a momentary glimpse into one of the greatest minds of philosophy.

 *The Three Musketeers* (Alexandre Dumas)

-*The Count of Monte-Cristo* (Alexandre Duman)
+*The Count of Monte-Cristo* (Alexandre Dumas)
-> One of the first classics of French literature that I ever read during my teenage years.
+> One of the first classics of French literature that I read during my early teenage years.
 It is a book very dear to me as it was offered to me by my father.
 I remember reading it during a three day roadtrip and I couldn't keep my eyes off of it.
 It was at the time that I was transitioning from avid reading of comic books to reading more dense "adult" literature.
+The Count of Monte-Cristo is the quintessential story of revenge and it ends beautifully.
 Definitely recommend!